ndd21/PHYS281/docs/index.md

 creating some code for a specific problem.
 These exercises are **not** part of the course assessment.

-The website was created by Matthew Pitkin, based on earlier lecture notes by Iain Bertram and Robin Long.
+This website was created by Matthew Pitkin, based on earlier lecture notes by Iain Bertram and Robin Long.
 Feedback to improve this website is very welcome, so if you have any questions or comments please contact the current module lecturers: